House and Patio Drainage – Stormwater Management

 US Geological Survey of Rainfall per Hour Over 100 Years

-An easy way to calculate the storm water runoff of your house or patio (in gallons per minute) is by using the modified Rational Method equation.
-This equation is:
+An easy way to calculate the storm water runoff of your house or patio (in gallons per minute :GPM) is by using the modified Rational Method equation.

 Q = (C x I x A) / 96.23